rjshap/AutoSharesAPI/web-api/trading-api/trading-accounts/open-a-new-trading-account.md

 ### Introduction

 This POST endpoint enables to send a request for opening a new trading account.
-The process of creating new trading accounts differs based on the clearing firm responsible for handing these requests; in this article we will demonstrate how to open a new paper trading account in ETNA Trader's demo environment.
+The process of creating new trading accounts differs based on the clearing firm responsible for handing these requests; in this article we will demonstrate how to open a new paper trading account in AutoShares's demo environment.

 There are five required parameters that must be provided in the request: